vuralevren/altogic-auth-react/README.md

 ```

 ## Bonus: Upload Profile Photo
-Let's create a Avatar component for user can upload a profile photo.
+Let's create an Avatar component for users can upload a profile photo.

-Open Avatar.js and paste the below code to create an avatar for the user.
-For convenience, we will be using the user's name as the name of the uploaded file and upload the profile picture to the root directory of our app storage.
-If needed you can create different buckets for each user or a generic bucket to store all provide photos of users.
+Open `Avatar.js` and paste the below code to create an avatar for the user.
+For convenience, we will be using the user's name as the uploaded file's name and uploading the profile picture to the root directory of our app storage.
+If needed, you can create different buckets for each user or a generic bucket to store all provided photos of users.
 The Altogic Client Library has all the methods to manage buckets and files.

 ```javascript
 // /src/components/Avatar.js